17 December 2021 11:55

 Anna Killen from NI Water comments, “Having been fully trained in all Elf and Safety procedures, the wastewater team were delighted to have the help of the watchful eye of Loo’ie the Elf with them on their visits.
 He will be watching very carefully and reporting back to Santa which areas have been naughty or nice to their loo and sink this year; that is whether or not they have been flushing wipes, cotton buds or pouring FOG down the sink.

 “What goes down must come out and those wipes won’t magically disappear, they can join forces with a festive fatberg and cause a blockage in the sewer.
 Should you be on Santa’s naughty list, this could end up spilling onto your street or worse, back up into your home!”

 As FOG cools, it solidifies; this can then create blockages in the sewerage system, which often results in raw sewage flooding gardens and homes.
-The effects of this can be devastating for you and your neighbours and if you are a business, your profit margins!
+The impact of this can be devastating for you and your neighbours and if you are a business, your profit margins!

-Carson continues, “NI Water is appealing to the public to help us keep the drains clear over this festive period and all year round by not putting their FOG down the kitchen sink and to only flush the 3P’s pee, poo and paper.
+Anna continues, “NI Water is appealing to the public to help us keep the drains clear over this festive period and all year round by not putting their FOG down the kitchen sink and to only flush the 3P’s pee, poo and paper.
 The wastewater drain which runs from each house is only a few inches wide and is only designed for human waste and toilet roll.

 “Everyone has a role to play in keeping the drains clear and fat free this Christmas!”

 To view the impact of FOG on our sewers visit: http://www.niwater.com/fats-oil-and-grease-fog/